-Action Plan Request (previously called a Requirement Notice)
+• Action Plan Request (or Requirement Notice if using KLOEs)

 Our enforcement policy describes these powers in detail, and it is important to read it along with this decision tree.
 Registration conditions as part of civil enforcement action can range from imposing minor amendments to registration up to significant restrictions on the carrying on of a regulated activity.